jocelynng101/power-outages-analysis/README.md

 ## Data Cleaning

 ## Univariate Analysis
-As a part of our Exploratory Data Analysis, we first perform a univariate analysis examining the distribution of three single variables.
+As a part of our Exploratory Data Analysis, we first perform a univariate analysis examining the distribution of two single variables.

+We are looking to reveal patterns that are hidden by extreme values, so we opted for a natural log distribution of the Power Outage Durations.
 <iframe
   src="assets/NLogDist.html"
   width="800"